allan-bonadio/squishy_electron_4/bugs.md

 - need a hamburger menu for things like the above.

-😡😡- resetWaveHandler sometimes displays a kinked wave - click a second time and it's ok
+√ - resetWaveHandler sometimes displays a kinked wave - click a second time and it's ok (cannot replicate)

 ## GL & WaveView